task-proxemics/XLeRobot/BOM.md

 # 🛠️ Total Cost
 > [!NOTE]
 > We want XLeRobot to be powerful, so there's only a 12V version.
-> Doesn't include cost of 3D printing
+> Doesn't include cost of 3D printing and tools.

 | Price| US  | EU  | CN |
 |---------|----:|----:|----:|